Learn the Tyre and Wheel Glossary

 The number after the rim diameter represents the load index.
 In our example, “95” is a code for the maximum load a tyre can support when fully inflated.
 Passenger tyres have load indices spanning from 75 to 105, where each numeric value corresponds to a specific load capacity.
 The carrying capacity for each value is described in a load index chart in your vehicle or tyre documentation.

 6. Speed rating

 Last in our sequence, we come to the speed rating.
 Letters ranging from A to Z represent the speed rating.
-Each letter denotes the maximum speed a tire can sustain under its recommended load capacity.
+Each letter denotes the maximum speed a tyre can sustain under its recommended load capacity.
 In our example, “H” is equivalent to a maximum speed of 209 kph (130 mph).
-Even though a tire is capable of performing at this speed, drivers should not exceed legal speed limits.
+Even though a tyre is capable of performing at this speed, drivers should not exceed legal speed limits.

 7-12.
 Additional markings